DmitryShvedov88/DmitryShvedov88/README.md

 ## 👋Hello, Friends, my name is Dmitry
-- I'm a beginner python developer, work as a Junior Developer, study the language on courses.
+- I'm a python developer, work as a Junior Developer, study the language on courses.
 - I want to learn other languages, but for now I'm just at the beginning of my journey in Go and Cobol.
 <img src="https://komarev.com/ghpvc/?username=DmitryShvedov88&style=flat-square&color=blue" alt=""/>